rohan908/team-o-copy/readme.md

 The tooling in this repository is designed around making development with this pattern easier and faster.

+Yarn workspaces allow you to manage multiple packages within a single monorepo, enabling easy dependency management and efficient linking between packages.
+Each workspace is a project or package with its own `package.json`, and Yarn handles them collectively, ensuring dependencies are installed at the root level when possible.

+## Getting Started

+These installation instructions assume you already have Git, Node.js and PostgreSQL installed on your system.

+- Clone the repo using Git
+    - Ensure the path to the repo does not contain any spaces (e.g. `C:\Users\JohnDoe\Soft Eng\startercode` would be invalid)
+    - If using Windows, ensure the repo is not in your OneDrive folder.

+- Open the project in WebStorm.
+  - If using Windows, right click WebStorm before launching it and select 'Run as administrator'. *You will only need this to run the installation commands*.

+- Open the terminal from the bottom left.
+  - If using Windows, click the arrow next to the Terminal session and select Git bash as the shell.
+You can set Webstorm to default to this later.

+- Run `corepack -v`.
+    - Corepack should come installed with npm.
+If corepack is missing, run `npm install --g corepack` to install corepack.

+- Run `corepack enable` to enable corepack.
+This will install Yarn based on the version defined in `/package.json`.
+    - If you get permissions issues, make sure you're running the app in administrator mode on Windows as specified.

+- Run `yarn --version` and verify the Yarn version is 4.7.0.

+- Now that yarn is installed, you can use all the scripts defined in [Useful Scripts](#useful-scripts).

+- Run `yarn install` to install all packages used in the project.

+- Run `yarn setup` to create environment files for various run configurations.

+- Make sure PostgreSQL is running locally.
+This will look different depending on your operating system and PostgreSQL installation.
+    - The credentials from the default environment files are as follows:
+    - User: `postgres`, Password: `postgres`, Database: `postgres`
+    - You may change them to suit your specific environment.

+- Run `yarn workspace database push` to push the Prisma schema defined in the database package to your PostgreSQL database.

+- Run `yarn dev` to start the development server.

+### Starter Project

+The starter project is a basic React application with a frontend, backend, and database, and takes advantage of all the workspaces/projects in the repo and features of Yarn workspaces.

+- The *frontend* package runs the React application, a basic counter that communicates with a backend server to get and update the score.
+- The *backend* package runs the backend Express server, which handles HTTP requests from the frontend to get and update the score.
+It communicates with the database via the database package.
+- The *database* package hosts the Prisma client, which contains the Prisma schema and Prisma client.
+- The *common* package holds a constants file that defines the API routes the frontend and backend use to communicate.

+## Useful Scripts

+- Run `yarn install` to install all packages
+- Run `yarn run dev` to run the development environment
+- Run `yarn run lint:fix` to validate your code content and style
+- Run `yarn run dev` to start the development server
+- Run `yarn run deploy` to run the production server
+- Run `yarn run dev:stop` to stop the development server
+- Run `yarn run deploy:stop` to stop the production server
+- Run `yarn run fix` to clean the Yarn cache, Turbo cache, and rebuild the development environment which can fix some issues

+You can also run any of these commands without `run`, e.g. `yarn dev`, Webstorm just doesn't show the nice play button in Markdown.
+Running `yarn workspace [workspace_name] [script_name]` will run scripts from any of the workspaces in the project.

+###  Database

 ## Frontend vs Backend (A Web-Development Overview)